kilehsu/MedHelper/voicebackend/README.md

 ### How We Built It

-MedHelper was built using a modern tech stack:
+MediMinder was built using a modern tech stack:

 - **Frontend**: Next.js with React for the user interface, Tailwind CSS for styling, and various React hooks for state management.